Ad Prof Dip PC, MBACP

 You may be considering counselling because you no longer want to experience certain feelings or behaviours.
-You may feel overwhelmed or confused about how to cope.
+Perhaps you feel anxious, overwhelmed or confused about how to cope.

 In counselling we form a warm and respectful partnership, providing you with support and understanding and giving you the space to stand back from and make sense of what may seem like overwhelming feelings.
 Together we untangle your feelings and experiences, giving you renewed clarity and perspective reducing emotional conflict and enabling balance and fulfilment.